devinit/fts_precodinglists/README.md

 }
 ```

-Remove ", Government of" of Donor and Recipient.Organization columns
+We Removed ", Government of" of Donor and Recipient.Organization columns to harmonise the name of the organisations with the cvs files.

 ```R
 data$Donor <- gsub(", Government of","",data$Donor)
 unique(data$Donor)
 ```
-Substitute the special to the foreign characters from Donor and Recipient.Organization columns
+We substituted the special characters to the foreign characters from Donor and Recipient.Organization columns

 ```R
 character_replacements = list(